jribado-IDM/FPGObservationalModel/README.md

 - 'year_group': Specifies the year (either simulation year or intervention shifted year) or the seasonal grouping bin for summary statistics.
 - 'sub_group': Sepcifies the additional groupings within subpopulations, e.g. whether True/False for polygenomic or symptomatic.
 - 'n_infections': Counts for the number of infections in each sampling scheme, for each year and subpopulation grouping specified in the observational model run.
 These are the actual number of infections that were available in the report by grouping and may be lower than the specified targets.
-- '{true/effective}_poly_coi_count': The number of infections per grouping that have a COI > 2.
-True is the modeled umber of genomes tracked, which effective is the number of unique and detectable genomes in an infection.
+- '{true/effective/genotype}_poly_coi_count': The number of infections per grouping that have a COI > 2.
+True is the modeled number of genomes tracked, which effective is the number of unique and detectable genomes in an infection by ancestry, and genome is the number of unique detectable genomes in an infection by bi-allelic representation.
-- '{true/effective_poly_coi_prop}': The proportion of infections per grouping that have a COI > 2.
-Calculated as '{true/effective}_poly_coi_count'/n_infections.
+- '{true/effective/genotype_poly_coi_prop}': The proportion of infections per grouping that have a COI > 2.
+Calculated as '{true/effective/genotype}_poly_coi_count'/n_infections.
 - 'all_genomes_total_count': The total number of genomes identified in all infections per grouping, assuming full phasing of all infection genomes.
 - 'all_genomes_unique_count': The total number of genomes observed once in all genomes from infections per grouping, assuming full phasing of all infection genomes.
 - 'all_genomes_ids_unique_prop': The proportion of unique genomes in all genomes from infections per grouping, assuming full phasing of all infection genomes.
 Calculated as 'all_genomes_unique_count'/'all_genomes_total_count'.